nepfaff/BundleSDF/readme.md

 ```shell
 python sample_most_disimilar_images.py --image_dir data/move_camera_closer/rgb --output_dir data/move_camera_closer/rgb_downsampled
 ```
 Then replace the `rgb` folder with the downsampled one.
+Note that `--N` must be small enough to prevent ambiguitities but will depend on the frame rate and object moving speed.

 ### Visualize whether the downsampled images are temporally dense enough for tracking